aaronkng/Tessellation/README.md

 </p>

 # Post-Mortem
-- Understanding how a pipline works and breaking down the development process into discrete chunks (i.e. data processing, tessellating vertices, constructing triangles)
+- Understood how a pipline works and breaking down the development process into discrete chunks (i.e. data processing, tessellating vertices, constructing triangles)
-- Carefully aranging data in the VBO so that the visual output matches expcetations
+- Carefully arranged data in the VBO so that the visual output matches expcetations
-- Reigorously tested the functionality of a function before moving onto the next one in order to make the debugging process simpler
+- Rigorously tested the functionality of a function before moving onto the next one in order to make the debugging process simpler